transdigiware/blockchain/howto/ibp-console-smart-contracts-v2.md

 {: #ibp-console-smart-contracts-v2-before-peer}

 Because the lifecycle of a smart contract begins by installing the smart contract on a peer that is joined to a channel, you need to create a channel and include the organization members. **The channel must be configured to run with the [Fabric 2.0 application capability](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-capabilities-application-channels) level**.
 Second, you need to deploy at least one peer (that must be running the Fabric v2.x image) for your organization and join it to the channel.
 If you haven't already created a channel and joined at least one peer to it, see the [Build a network](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network-structure) tutorial for instructions.

+If you are creating a **new** channel, ensure that you select **Advanced channel configuration** so that you have the opportunity to specify the Channel Application Capability 2.0.0 or higher.
+{: important}

 ### Export and Import Membership Service Providers (MSPs)
 {: #ibp-console-smart-contracts-v2-before-msps}